nicdandrea/window-framer/README.md

 We recommend writing TypeScript code using Visual Studio code:

-1. Download Visual Studio Code if you haven't already: https://code.visualstudio.com/.
-2. Open this directory in Visual Studio Code.
+1. Open this directory in Visual Studio Code.
-3. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "tsc: watch - tsconfig.json".
+2. Compile TypeScript to JavaScript: Run the "Terminal > Run Build Task..." menu item, then select "tsc: watch - tsconfig.json".
 You will have to do this again every time you reopen Visual Studio Code.

 That's it!
 Visual Studio Code will regenerate the JavaScript file every time you save.

+# To Do
+- Configure export options on generate
+- Allow resizing afterwards
+- UI with dropshadow option